 Figurative language has been used by people since time immemorial to add vigor and color to their language.
 From poets, novelists, and playwrights to everyday speech, it’s an important tool for expressing ideas in more impactful ways.
 However, this powerful form of communication can be difficult to master if you don’t know how to use it effectively.

 With the following tips, you can become a pro at spicing up your writing with figurative language that brings your ideas alive.
-By cultivating a deep understanding of these techniques and learning how best to apply them to communication, you will be able to bring greater clarity – and beauty – to your artistic works and day-to-day conversations.
+By cultivating a deep understanding of these techniques and learning how best to apply figurative language examples to communication, you will be able to bring greater clarity – and beauty – to your artistic works and day-to-day conversations.

 Figurative language, also known as imagery or a figure of speech, is one of the most useful tools in a writer’s arsenal.
 It broadens and deepens the reader’s understanding by allowing us to equate something unrelated to an emotion or action.
 For instance, we can use metaphors to compare two unlike things—the sunset was a blanket of fire, or that icy wind cut right through me.
 Imagery like this makes our writing more descriptive, which helps readers to visualize the scenes being described.